 I am also publishing case reports, so I must know exactly what ozone concentration I am giving a patient.
 Until Dr. Howard Robins and I got expensive ozone analyzers, most people did not really know for sure what ozone concentrations they were getting from their machines.
 I’ll tell you that we found some real surprises, which have been mostly cleaned up in the industry in the USA and Canada due to our findings.

-I’ve had a longstanding professional association with Longevity Resources and spoke with them considering a likely ozone demand for coronavirus.
+I’ve had a longstanding professional association with Longevity Resources.
 Longevity donated 10 machines for the Sierra Leone Ebola epidemic.
 Those machines saved lives.
 Longevity also donated 2 machines for our volunteer work in a hospital in India a few years ago.
-Longevity accuracy is excellent.
+Longevity accuracy is excellent, in “best” category.
 Their service is excellent.
 Their machines have three types of safety certification, including UL, QAI, CSA, and ETL.
 I think that is valuable as it means that the machine was torn apart by the certifying body for electrocution safety among others.
 Their machines also have a fan to keep the generator cooler, which protects it and keeps the ozone output more stable, over say, a 30-minute ozone sauna treatment.
 Longevity has a Lifetime warranty.
 Each machine is tested using its paired-included-in-package oxygen flow speed regulator which gives each individual machine its own custom ozone concentration calibration chart.

 Promolife https://www.promolife.com/ (Phone 888-742-3404) makes cheaper ozone generators and packages for those that can only afford less $ outlay.
 Their “Redwood” Package is $1945 with their new ARC Standard model which makes ozone up to 100 gamma.
 Their Redwood “Basic” package for $1349 features their O3 Elite Single machine which makes ozone up to 70 gamma.
 Both these packages provide accessories for water, ear, nasal, rectal, vaginal ozone, but not an oil bubbler for nebulizing ozone through oil into your lungs, nor an oil/water trap nor an oxygen tank.
 These can be purchased separately from Promolife.
 The ARC model provides higher concentrations preferable for ozonating water.

-Accuracy testing: With their new more accurate oxygen speed regulator, as of February 29, I now rate the Promolife Arc ozone generator that I tested as “best” for accuracy, based on an analysis we completed on one new machine we just received.
+Accuracy testing: With their new more accurate oxygen speed regulator, as of February 29, I now rate the Promolife Arc ozone generator that I tested in “best” for accuracy, based on an analysis we completed on one new machine we just received.
+I did notice a mild decline in output at the highest settings after several minutes of continuous production.
+This could reduce water concentration slightly, but not affect other short generator “on” time production.
 Promolife also provides a custom calibration chart unique for each machine tested with its own oxygen speed regulator and power cord.
 Promolife donated 2 machines to the people of Guinea on my trip last year to teach ozone in that country in west Africa.
 Promolife has a lifetime warranty.

 Promolife offers a fantastic service of selling pre-filled oxygen tanks delivered to your door.
 The empty 105 liter tanks can then be sent back to Promolife for re-filling and shipped again pre-filled to you.
 These pre-filled oxygen tanks can provide oxygen for any brand of ozone machine.